Javier Alfonso López

 - Debut April 1, 2003

-Javier Lopez is a prototypical LOOGY, a left-handed reliever with a sidearm pitching motion who is very tough against lefthanded hitters, but vulnerable to right-handers.
-As a result, he has averaged well under an inning per appearance in the major leagues and has never started a game.
-He has moved around a lot during his career.
+Javier Lopez was a prototypical LOOGY, a left-handed reliever with a sidearm pitching motion and a low release point who was very tough against lefthanded hitters, but vulnerable to right-handers.
+As a result, he averaged well under an inning per appearance in the major leagues and never started a game.
+He moved around a lot during the early part of his career before finding a long-term niche with the San Francisco Giants, where he was one of the best pitchers around to perform his very specialized role.

 Lopez was selected by the Arizona Diamondbacks in the 4th round of the 1998 amateur draft, then was taken by the Boston Red Sox in the 2002 Rule V Draft.
 During the following spring training, he was traded to the Colorado Rockies for a minor leaguer and spent the entire 2003 season in the Rockies' bullpen, and was quite good, going 4-1 with a 3.70 ERA in 75 games.
 However, the 2004 season was a disaster, his ERA ballooning to 7.52 in 64 games, giving up 45 hits and 26 walks in 40.2 innings, against only 20 strikeouts.
 He only pitched 3 games in Colorado in 2005, being hit hard to the tune of a 22.50 ERA, before being placed on waivers.
 His original organization, the Diamondbacks, picked him up on April 14, and he pitched 29 games with them.
 His performance was nothing to convince them to keep him on the payroll: in 14.1 innings, he gave up 19 hits, 11 walks and 15 runs, putting up an ERA of 9.42.
 He became a free agent after the season and had to wait until early January to find a new team, the Chicago White Sox.